Loans on Diamond Rings

-Clarity: The majority of diamonds will have flaws, which can take the form of blemishes or inclusions.
+Clarity: When pawning your diamond ring you should know that the majority of diamonds will have flaws, which can take the form of blemishes or inclusions.
 Blemishes are surface imperfections, taking the form of scratches and chips, and inclusions are deeper within the stone, which include air bubbles and impurities.
 The higher the clarity of the gem, the greater the value.

 Carat: A carat refers to how much a diamond weighs, and larger diamonds are often valued at higher prices.
 However, ultimately it is a combination of all the above factors that determines a piece’s final price.